These fish cakes are made using canned fish.

 Add the mash and dill and mix together well - taste and season with salt and pepper if necessary.

 Mix in the beaten egg.

-Divide the fish into 4 and shape into flat cakes.
+Divide the fish into 4 or 8 and shape into balls and then flatten them gently.

 Chill in the fridge for about 30 minutes.